A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Conclusion

 \section{Conclusion}

-An algorithm inspired by a trust region methodology has been proposed, analyzed, and tested for solving stochastic and finite sum minimization problems.
-Our proved theoretical guarantees show that our method, deemed \ref{alg.trish}, has convergence properties that are similar to a traditional stochastic gradient method.
+An algorithm inspired by a trust region methodology has been proposed, analyzed, and tested for solving stochastic and finite-sum minimization problems.
+Our proved theoretical guarantees show that our method, deemed \ref{alg.trish}, has convergence properties that are similar to a traditional SG method.
 Our numerical results, on the other hand, show that \ref{alg.trish} can outperform a traditional SG approach.
 We attribute this better behavior to the algorithm's use of normalized steps, which one can argue lessens its dependence on problem-specific quantities.

+Naturally, a more substantial numerical study---that goes well beyond the scope of this paper---would be necessary to fully explore the trade-offs between \ref{alg.trish} and SG in practice.
+For example, a more substantial numerical study would take into account different procedures that might be used to decrease the stepsize after some number of iterations, as is typically done in practice.
+Indeed, for the convex problems that we considered, this was our motivation for presenting results for only one epoch, since, in practice, one often adjusts the stepsize after each epoch.
+For \ref{alg.trish}, this adjustment may involve updates to the pair $(\gamma_1,\gamma_2)$ as well, which one might adjust so that $\gamma_1 - \gamma_2 = \Ocal(\alpha)$, as our theory suggests.

-While not considered in this paper, we believe it would be interesting to explore the incorporation within \ref{alg.trish} of various enhancements, such as the use of second-derivative (i.e., Hessian) approximations, acceleration, and/or momentum.
+Finally, while not considered in this paper, we believe it would be interesting to explore the incorporation within \ref{alg.trish} of various enhancements, such as the use of second-derivative (i.e., Hessian) approximations, acceleration, and/or momentum.
 These might further improve the practical performance of the framework set forth in this paper.

 \ifthenelse{\coralreport = 1}{